federicotrastulli/federicotrastulli.github.io/_pages/about.md

 In November 2023, I completed my PhD in Political Science at LUISS Guido Carli.
 Earlier, I studied in the UK (MSc, LSE) and Italy (Bachelor's degree, Sapienza University of Rome).

-My first single-authored monograph, "Varieties of Social Democracy in Western Europe: The Impact of External Constraints on Ideological Differences", is under contract with Palgrave Macmillan.
+My first single-authored monograph, "Varieties of Social Democracy in Western Europe: The Impact of External Constraints on Ideological Differences", is forthcoming with Palgrave Macmillan.

 ## Research Highlights